Light Therapy and Seasonal Affective Disorder (SAD)

 which are used in the treatment of many forms of depression.

-Studies with Lo-LIGHT therapy for non-seasonal major depression and bipolar depression.
+therapy for non-seasonal major depression and bipolar depression.